U.S. Bancorp Investments, Inc.

 There are several ways to access our services.
 Each service model offers unique ways in which you can interact with us.

-- Full Service – Our full-service brokerage allows you to work with a Financial Advisor who will make recommendations to you.
+- Full Service – Our full service allows you to work with a Financial Advisor who will make recommendations to you in both brokerage and investment advisory capacity.

 - – Some of our Financial Advisors focus primarily on financial planning and managed account services, both of which are offered through our investment adviser.
-These Advisors will refer all brokerage needs to other Financial Advisors.
+These Advisors will refer all brokerage needs to full service Financial Advisors.

 - Wealth Management Advisory Service Center – The Wealth Management Advisory Service Center is available to you exclusively by phone.
 The Financial Advisors in the service center recommend a limited product set.